virgs/minesweeper-ai/README.md

 ##### 2. Subset Inference

-Consider just these two sentences, our AI knows from a hypothetical board configuration.
+Consider just these two sentences from a hypothetical board configuration.

 1. {A, B, C} = 1
 2. {A, B, C, D, E} = 2